BHP Group (NYSE:BBL) Sees Large Volume Increase

-A number of brokerages have commented on BBL.
-Deutsche Bank Aktiengesellschaft reaffirmed a “hold” rating on shares of BHP Group in a report on Monday.
-Barclays reaffirmed an “overweight” rating on shares of BHP Group in a report on Wednesday, April 7th.
-JPMorgan Chase & Co. reiterated an “overweight” rating on shares of BHP Group in a research report on Friday, March 5th.
-Royal Bank of Canada reiterated an “outperform” rating on shares of BHP Group in a research report on Friday, January 22nd.
-Finally, Zacks Investment Research upgraded shares of BHP Group from a “hold” rating to a “strong-buy” rating and set a $66.00 price target for the company in a research report on Tuesday, March 23rd.
-Three investment analysts have rated the stock with a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the stock.
-The company presently has an average rating of “Buy” and a consensus target price of $39.00.
+A number of brokerages have recently issued reports on BBL.
+JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of BHP Group in a research note on Thursday, April 15th.
+UBS Group reiterated a “buy” rating on shares of BHP Group in a report on Monday, February 1st.
+Deutsche Bank Aktiengesellschaft restated a “hold” rating on shares of BHP Group in a report on Monday, April 12th.
+Zacks Investment Research upgraded shares of BHP Group from a “hold” rating to a “strong-buy” rating and set a $66.00 price objective for the company in a report on Tuesday, March 23rd.
+Finally, Barclays restated an “overweight” rating on shares of BHP Group in a report on Wednesday, April 7th.
+Three equities research analysts have rated the stock with a hold rating, seven have assigned a buy rating and one has given a strong buy rating to the company.
+The company has an average rating of “Buy” and an average price target of $39.00.

 BHP Group engages in the natural resources business in Australia, Europe, China, Japan, India, South Korea, rest of Asia, North America, South America, and internationally.
 It operates through Petroleum, Copper, Iron Ore, and Coal segments.
 The company engages in the exploration, development, and production of oil and gas properties; and mining of copper, silver, zinc, molybdenum, uranium, gold, iron ore, and metallurgical and energy coal.